The Prettiest Brunch Charcuterie Board

 Add a wow factor to your next brunch party with a pretty & simple brunch charcuterie board!
 This board features all kinds of amazing treats like artisan cheeses, cured meats, fresh fruit, pastries, and more.
 Customize it with all of your favorite breakfast recipes and mix up a pitcher of mimosas.
 Brunch is done!

 My constant internal struggle is that I am a breakfast girlie, but I am not a morning girlie.
-Every Sunday, I have grand plans of whipping up Norwegian pancakes or bacon hash and next thing I know, I’m laying in bed scrolling Instagram and sipping coffee that my husband brought me because I didn’t want to leave the warmth of my comforter.
+Every Sunday, I have grand plans of whipping up Norwegian pancakes or this crispy bacon hash and next thing I know, I’m laying in bed scrolling Instagram and sipping coffee that my husband brought me because I didn’t want to leave the warmth of my comforter.

 So obviously, brunch is my happy medium because you can eat breakfast at 1pm and it still counts.
 And, if I ever want to get friends together and put in little to no effort?
 Well, that’s where this board comes in.